OpsLevel-sales-demo/purchasing_trolley/README.md

-# shopping-cart
+# purchasing trolley
-A shopping cart created using Ruby on Rails.
+A trolley created using Ruby on Rails.

 # Design decisions